 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

-In 2019-2020, 11,445 students took at least one online class at Anne Arundel Community College.
-This is an increase from the 5,849 students who took online classes the previous year.
+In 2020-2021, 8,758 students took at least one online class at Anne Arundel Community College.
+This is a decrease from the 11,445 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|